josefahmad/mongo-shardkey-tools/README.md

 ### Sample Output

-Below are two different sample ollections, one displaying a shard key with even split distribution, the other one with uneven distribution.
+Below are two different sample collections, one displaying a shard key with even split distribution, the other one with uneven distribution.

 Even distribution             | Uneven distribution